India: New temple-mosque conflict brewing in Varanasi | DW | 09.08.2021

 Now, petitions similar to the one in Varanasi have also been filed against mosques in the cities of Mathura and Agra in Uttar Pradesh state.

-The Hindu petitioners insist the sites have been desecrated and must be restored to Hindu worshippers.
+The Hindu petitioners insist that the sites have been desecrated and must be restored to Hindu worshippers.

 "The Muslims destroyed this blessed site and built a mosque on it to establish their own religion," Vijay Shankar Rastogi, the lawyer fighting the case against Varanasi's Gyanvapi Mosque, told DW.
 "I filed this public interest suit on behalf of all the Hindus of this country, against all the Muslims."